 The lack of existing orbital solution for this system prevents us from interpreting our radio measurement as a function of the orbital phase.
 However, the striking and important result is the very first imaging of the synchrotron emission region.
-In the absence of any other VLBI measurement at other epochs and at other frequencies for this source, one has to be careful with the interpretation of the nature of the measured radio emission.
-In other words, one has to be sure that we are not dealing with thermal radio emission.
+In the absence of any other VLBI measurement at other epochs and at other frequencies for this source, we must be careful with our interpretation with respect to the nature of the measured radio emission.
+In other words, we have to be sure that we are not dealing with thermal radio emission.

-First of all, we predicted the expected thermal free-free emission flux density adopting the same approach as for HD 167971 above.
-Our predictions lead to values of the order of $\sim 10 \ \mu Jy$ (see Table 3).
-These values are much lower (almost a factor 200) than our measurement of $1.7 \pm 0.4$ mJy.
+First of all, we predicted the expected thermal free-free emission flux density, adopting the same approach as for HD 167971 above.
+Our predictions lead to values of the order of ~10 μJy (see Table 2).
+These values are much lower (almost a factor 200) than our measurement of 1.7 ± 0.4 mJy.
 The predicted thermal emission is clearly below our detection threshold.
 As in the case of HD 167971, we are dealing with a rather long period system producing adiabiatic shocks, leading therefore to a negligible putative thermal emission contribution from the stellar winds, especially at a frequency as low as 1.67 GHz.
-Second, the morphology of the source is significantly elongated, with the elongation of the emission region not coincident with the major axis of the synthesized beam.
-This is in agreement with expectation that the synchrotron emission region should be somewhat extended, in coincidence with the colliding-wind region.
-Once again, this measured morphology is not compliant at all with the expectation of a purely unresolved, point source for thermal stellar winds.
+Second, the morphology of the source is significantly elongated, with the elongation of the emission region not coincident with the major axis of the synthesised beam.
+This is in agreement with expectation that the synchrotron emission region should be somewhat extended, coincident with the colliding-wind region.
+Once again, this measured morphology is not at all compliant with the expectation of a purely unresolved point source for thermal stellar winds.
 These two facts can fully be interpreted in terms of a synchrotron emission region at the limit to be resolved.
 These features are not at all compatible with thermal emission from the winds.

-The measured position angle for this elongation $(61.7 \pm 1.5^{\circ})$ constraints the expected position for the two stars of the system.
-We would thus expect these stars to be placed within a position angle (at the epoch of the observation, 5 November 2019) of $\approx 152^{\circ}$ .
+The measured position angle for this elongation $(61.7 \pm 1.5^{\circ})$ constrains the expected position for the two stars of the system.
+We would thus expect these stars to be placed within a position angle (at the epoch of the observation, 5 November 2019) of $\approx 152^{\circ}$.
 Unfortunately, the angular separation between the stars cannot be constrained with these data.